PaulBernier/factom-dev-stack/README.md

 ```

 The JS bootstrapping script has an other benefit when using the `wrap` command: the JS script can return an object of key-value pairs that will be passed as environment variables to the wrapped command.
 It is an effective way to communicate data that was bootstrapped to your own command.

+## Blockchain and wallet persistence

+By default FDS creates ephemeral Factom blockchains and wallets: they will be thrown away after calling `factom-dev-stack stop`.
+As the first use case for FDS was integration testing this is a desirable behavior to always start with a fresh setup at every run.
+This can also help to not fill your disk space over time by re-using an ever growing blockchain.

+There are still cases a developer would want to re-use the same blockchain over time.
+FDS offers a *persist* option that allows to persist both the Factom blockchain and the walletd storage in a Docker volume.
+You can do so by using the `-p` flag of the CLI or by adding a `persist` key in your config JSON.
+The option takes a tag name that identifies a specific persisting volume.
+For instance you could have one persistence tag name per project, effectively having separate blockchains and wallets for each of your projects.

+**When using the persistence mode the bootstrapping step will only occur during the first run for a given tag name.**

+To get the list of Docker volumes created by FDS: `docker volume ls --filter label=factom-dev-stack=true`